Băiuț: Geography

 The commune is situated in the central part of the county, on the upper course of the Lăpuș River, 80 km southeast of the city of Baia Mare.
 It neighbors Budești commune to the north, Botiza commune to the east, Lăpuș commune to the south-east, Cupșeni commune to the south-west, as well as Cernești commune and the town of Cavnic to the west.
 The commune is at an altitude of 600 m.

-Villages

-Băiuț commune is made up of three villages: